elastic/detection-rules/CLI.md

 In addition to the formats mentioned using `create-rule`, this will also accept an `.ndjson`/`jsonl` file containing multiple rules (as would be the case with a bulk export).

+The `-s/--save-directory` is an optional parameter to specify a non default directory to place imported rules.
+If it is not specified, the first directory specified in the rules config will be used.

 This will also strip additional fields and prompt for missing required fields.